Name: Brazde Monument at the Stratište Memorial Complex (Спомен-комплекс Стратиште)

 "The sons grew up in the land of the plains.
 Fields were planted with life, combined with the spirit of resistance in their heart.
 These fighters will rest in peace and freedom.
 The flower develops into the wings of a new life."

 After the Yugoslav era, the sculpture began to fall into disrepair, taking on a very degraded and stained appearance.
 Also, one of the stone panels inscribed with the names of fallen fighters is shattered.
 However, an effort by local children in 2014 to enhance the site resulted in the sculpture being repainted and restored to a more presentable appearance.
 Modest memorial events continue to be held at the site.
 The exact coordinates for this site are N45°00'12.5", 20°28'55.1".
-A historical image of this monument can be seen in Slide 6.
+Some historical images of this monument can be seen in Slides 6 & 7.

 Victims of Fascism of Pančevo: